-The ways of serving applesauce are many.
+There are so many ways of serving Applesauce.
 You can purée it or leave it chunky.
 You can add vanilla or cinnamon or leave it plain.
-My favorite is puréed and plain.
+My family’s favorite is puréed and plain.
 Serve it with latkes, gingerbread or just eat it out of the bowl.
-Fresh applesauce is a favorite with my family, from toddlers to adults.
+Fresh applesauce is a favorite with my whole family, from toddlers to adults.

 Prep time: 15 minutes